qk693516337/Kemono-Downloader/readme.md

 ---

-###  Config System
+### Configuration & Settings

-- **`Known.txt` for Smart Folder Naming (Located in App Directory):**
+- **`Known.txt` for Smart Folder Naming:** (Located in the application's directory)
-  - A user-editable file that stores a list of preferred names, series titles, or keywords.
+  - User-editable file for preferred names, series titles, or keywords.
-  - It's primarily used as an intelligent fallback for folder creation when "Separate Folders by Name/Title" is enabled.
+  - Used as an intelligent fallback for folder creation when "Separate Folders by Name/Title" is enabled.
-  - **Syntax:**
-    - Simple entries: `My Favorite Series` (creates folder "My Favorite Series", matches "My Favorite Series").
-    - Grouped entries: `(Desired Folder Name, alias1, alias2)` (creates folder "Desired Folder Name"; matches "Desired Folder Name", "alias1", or "alias2").

-- **Settings Stored in App Directory**

-- **Editable Within GUI**
+  - Supports simple entries (e.g., `My Series`) and grouped entries for aliases (e.g., `(Folder Name, alias1, alias2)`).
+- **Application Settings:** UI preferences and some operational settings are saved by the application (e.g., manga filename style, multi-part download preference).
+Some settings, like cookie details or specific filter scopes, are session-based.
+- **Editable Within GUI:** Many settings and the `Known.txt` list (for simple entries) can be managed directly through the application interface.

 ---